How to Stop Garnishment According to a Garnishment Attorney

 How Does Bankruptcy Help Stop a Garnishment?

 Creditors cannot make any collection efforts upon the filing of a Chapter 7 or Chapter 13.
-Bankruptcy is a great option to stop garnishments, but it is always a smoother process when you have the right legal advice.
+Bankruptcy is a great option to stop garnishments, but it is always a smoother process when you have the right legal advice from a wage garnishment attorney.

 Filing bankruptcy initiates a protection by the court called the “automatic stay.”
 The stay applies to all creditor actions, including garnishments.
 A bankruptcy filing immediately stops the garnishment process.
-When debtors hire the attorneys at the Law Offices of Charles Clapp to stop a garnishment, we file the bankruptcy as soon as possible and notify the creditor who is garnishing the debtor of the bankruptcy filing.
+When debtors hire Charles M. Clapp, a top Georgia garnishment attorney, to stop a wage garnishes, he files a the bankruptcy as soon as possible and notifies the creditor who is garnishing the debtor of the bankruptcy filing.

 When Should I File Bankruptcy to Stop a Garnishment?

-You should file bankruptcy as soon as possible after receiving notice of the garnishment.
+You should contact a wage garnishment attorney right away and file bankruptcy as soon as possible after receiving notice of the garnishment.
 In Georgia, the garnishment is served upon the bank or the employer, and the bank/employer has to answer the garnishment and withhold money to send to the court within 30 days of being served.
 Thus, you want to file your bankruptcy case before the money is sent off to the court.

-Can I Get My Money Back of the Garnishment Already Started?
+Can I Get My Money Back if the Garnishment Already Started?

 When a creditor files a bank garnishment, your bank will place a hold on your account.
 The bank is required to answer the creditor’s garnishment action, so if you file bankruptcy before the answer is due, you may be able to stop the creditor from taking the funds in your account.